Fifth Estate Collective

 We must admit conclusively that MASS MEDIA is, to cite William F. Burroughs, an alien mind-screen keeping us from reality.
 In the 1990s when wars may be fought over available landfill space, as the Greenhouse effect becomes the Outhouse effect amid steaming piles of decay, we must abandon not only the consumer fetish of production, but also these media monstrosities who comprise the processed food of the spirit.

 Always, editorialists who bemoan the potential demise of the Free Press say that the public will miss their media-fix and most published letters have similar laments.
 Media fix?
 Indeed, and good riddance!

 Detroit’s Wayne State University was the scene in early September of the circulation of a counterfeit student newspaper which appeared while the faculty and a service workers’ union were on strike.
-[See Insert in this issue.]
+[See The South End insert in this issue.]

 It’s rare when King Colemen I (Detroit Mayor Coleman Young) has his will thwarted, but he has given up (at least for the time being) on his plans to turn Belle Isle, the city’s island park, into a track for next year’s Gran Prix Formula I auto race.
 There is nothing to indicate that his lordship was deterred by either ecological concerns or the effect it would have on the park’s ambiance.
 Rather, the downtown construction which would have disrupted the present course will not occur.
 Also, the traffic nightmare which would have been created by Belle Isle’s single bridge access must have finally sunk in.
 Still, the mayor’s desire to turn everything natural into concrete should not be overlooked, so vigilance is the word with the father of the incinerator.